 Show Summary

-This week, Director Matt Tyrnauer joins us from Los Angeles to discuss his latest documentary, Citizen Jane: Battle for the City.
-It’s a fascinating story about people, neighbours, urbanism and the work of writer-turned-activist Jane Jacobs.
+This week on the podcast, we’re joined by acclaimed director Matt Tyrnauer from Los Angeles, who discusses his latest documentary, “Citizen Jane: Battle for the City.”
+The film delves into the dynamic story of people, communities, urbanism, and the influential work of writer-turned-activist Jane Jacobs.

 About our Guests: